themashcodee/slack-blocks-to-jsx/readme.md

 The `slack-blocks-to-jsx` package allows you to render Slack blocks in React with styles that closely mimic how they are displayed in Slack.
 This library converts Slack's block kit components into JSX components, maintaining the visual fidelity and interactive elements.

-**🚨 Quickly test out the libray on online playground**: https://slack-block-to-jsx-playground.vercel.app/
+**🚨 Quickly test out the library on online playground**: https://slack-block-to-jsx-playground.vercel.app/

 ## Installation